 Did you know that the median housing value in Chester County in 2017 was $337,000 – the highest in the state?

 That can make it difficult for a broad spectrum of people – professionals, those in the trades, first-time home buyers, and seniors – to afford housing in Chester County.
 To delve more into this data, check out the Planning Commission’s PowerPoint presentation.
 Continue Reading →

 Every month, the Planning Commission highlights one of its staff members.
 Transportation Planner Eric Quinn joined the team in December.
 Eric discussed how he arrived at the Planning Commission and also shared information about his life philosophy, interests, and more.
 Continue Reading →

 The Chester County Planning Commission will conduct its monthly meeting at 2 p.m.
-Wednesday, September 12.
+Wednesday, January 9.
 The meeting will take place in the Planning Commission offices of Suite 270, Government Services Center, 601 Westtown Road, West Chester, Pa.
+Tim Phelps, executive director of Transportation Management Association of Chester County, will give a presentation to the board.
 The public is invited to attend and there will be an opportunity for public comment during the meeting.

 It’s no secret that Chester County is a desirable place to live, especially since it has won many awards and accolades for education, leisure and tourism, employment, and open space.
 However, many people want to live in Chester County but cannot afford to do so.
 Continue Reading →